j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-020-From-Consistency-Failure-to-Structural-Contrast.md

 ## Working Observation

-When multiple AI contributors participate in a long-term publication, complete stylistic consistency may not always be the optimal objective.
+During the collaborative development of **Cognitive Infrastructure Theory**, complete stylistic consistency did not produce the best editorial outcome.

-Under certain operational constraints, preserving structural coherence while allowing limited stylistic variation can produce a more natural reading experience than exhaustive stylistic normalization.
+Under the operational constraints of long-term Human–AI collaboration, preserving structural coherence while allowing limited stylistic variation produced a more natural reading experience than exhaustive stylistic normalization.

+This observation is currently limited to the development process of *Cognitive Infrastructure Theory*.

 Further observations across additional collaborative writing projects are required before generalizing this observation.